Biden vows to evacuate all Americans — and Afghan helpers

 Biden is facing continuing criticism as videos and news reports depict pandemonium and occasional violence outside the airport.

 “I made the decision” on the timing of the U.S. withdrawal, he said, his tone firm as he declared that it was going to lead to difficult scenes, no matter when.
-Former President Donald Trump had set it for May in negotiations with the Taliban, but Biden extended it.
+Former President Donald Trump had set the departure for May in negotiations with the Taliban, but Biden extended it.

 Still, potential evacuees faced continuing problems getting into the airport.
 The Belgian foreign ministry confirmed that one of its planes took off empty because the people who were supposed to be aboard couldn’t get in.